embrace-io/embrace-docs/docs/ios/5x/integration/linking-embrace.md

 At this point Carthage has downloaded the Embrace binary artifact and placed it in a folder at the root of your project.

-To continue with your integration, find that framework and have it's location open in a finder window.
+To continue with your integration, find that framework and have its location open in a finder window.
 Also, open your project or workspace in xcode.
 From here you should follow the Carthage integration documentation for adding frameworks to a project, which you can find [here](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).